base/base/docs/specs/experimental/fault-proof/fault-dispute-game.md

 Every claim in the game has a Clock.
 A claim inherits the clock of its grandparent claim in the DAG (and so on).
 Akin to a chess clock, it keeps track of the total time each team takes to make moves, preventing delays.
-Making a move resumes the clock for the disputed claim and puases it for the newly added one.
+Making a move resumes the clock for the disputed claim and pauses it for the newly added one.

 A move against a particular claim is no longer possible once the parent of the disputed claim's Clock has exceeded half of the `GAME_DURATION`.
 By which point, the claim's clock has _expired_.